We should always remember that when we are on Club runs we represent our Club. As such, if we behave like idiots, we will get a reputation as idiots.

 The Club’s run rules are simple and common sense … but we ask that you read them, understand them and, above all, obey them!
 Click here for a PDF of the Club Run/Incident Rules (208KB), which also includes guidelines for actions in the event of an incident during a run.

 Typically, faster drivers tend to go towards the front of our Club runs and slower drivers, or those wanting to take a more leisurely pace, are more comfortable towards the back.
 It’s best to start towards the back until you find your comfort level.

-It is your responsibility to follow the run notes and not always rely on the car in front (it may be lost!).
+It is your responsibility to follow the run notes, where provided, and not always rely on the car in front (it may be lost!).